 What Should You Do When Your A/C Freezes?

-- Do what you can to ensure airflow is not restricted.
+- Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and confirm that they are not blocked by furniture or drapes.
+Open all the registers completely and ensure that they are not blocked by furniture or drapes.

 - Call Donelson Air Service Experts.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can lead to a costly repair.
-When your unit freezes over it can lead to a compressor replacement.
-Replacing your compressor could easily cost as much as a downpayment on a new system.
-Unfortunately, many people are forced to decide between installing a new system vs repairing the damaged one.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of having a less expensive repair.
-Your technician will diagnose the situation and how to avoid the issue from happening again.
+This can lead to an expensive repair.
+When your AC freezes over it can lead to a compressor replacement.
+Replacing your compressor could cost as much as a downpayment on a high efficiency model.
+In fact, many people are forced to choose between installing a new system vs repairing the damaged model.
+If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
+Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.